jadianes/olssen/README.md

     curl --data-binary @samples/query.mgf http://<server_IP>:5432/search

 Where the file `query.mgf` contains the list of peaks to search for, and `<server_IP>` is the IP address of the host where `server.py` is running.
+Here we are asuming that we are at the root where `samples/` folder is located.

 ## Getting the libraries

 In order to have the server working properly, we must have the PRIDE Cluster spectrum libraries available for the Spark cluster.
-Each of the libraries has to be downloaded using `download_and_split_lib.py` and processed using `create_lib_file.py`.
-The final location of the libraries is hardcoded in the server in the current version:
+Each of the libraries has to be downloaded using `tools/download_and_split_lib.py` and processed using `tools/create_lib_file.py`.
+The final location of the libraries is hardcoded in the server in the current version.
+So, from the folder where the server is started:

-- ./human/lib.file
+- ../spectrumlibs/human/lib.file
-- ./mouse/lib.file
+- ../spectrumlibs/mouse/lib.file
-- ./contaminants/lib.file
+- ../spectrumlibs/contaminants/lib.file

 How to use the two Python scripts is described below.